 Does support under the Centre for Global Eco Innovation have any State Aid implications?

-Will a company have full commercial rights to use the IP generated by collaboration?
+Will the company have full commercial rights to use the IP generated by the collaboration?

 Will a company’s ideas for new projects and services be kept confidential?

 Yes.
+All project ideas submitted will be treated as confidential.
+Information supplied will be viewed by all delivery partners so that the most appropriate support route can be identified for your particular idea.
 Only a summary of the project on the full application form will be made publically available.
-The project partners will not, however, sign non-disclosure agreements with partner companies.
+The delivery partners will not, however, sign non-disclosure agreements with partner companies prior to research commencing.

 Can a university spin-out company or a company wholly or partly owned by an academic be a company partner?

 Yes, but individuals with such interests must declare these on the full application and take no part in the consideration of projects proposed including a company in which they have an interest.